Beer Style: Open Category Mead (26C)

 Yield: 5 US gallons

 This was the very first beer I ever made and 7 years ago most people I knew didn't worry about the bittering units of the hops.
 I would guess that they were around 3% AAU's.
 Red star was the main yeast used at the time.
 Yeast nutrient is necessary since the honey does not have the required food for the beasties.
 I used buckwheat honey because I like the flavor.
 Do not drink this beer until at least 1 month after bottling.
 Since it is made from honey the ale improves with age.
 A bottle that I saved for 4 and a half years tasted so good that I wish I had saved more!
 The beer had a very nice honey aroma and flavor.
 The hops were enough to balance the sweetness.
 I don't think that I would change anything except try to make more and keep it a while before drinking.

 Boil honey and 3 gallons water with 3 ounces hops for 47 minutes, add 1 ounce last 7 minutes.
 Before adding hops, skim off the scum that rises to the top.
 Cool and pour into fermenter and top to 5 gallons.
 Add acid blend, nutrients and re-hydrated yeast.
 When fermentation completes, mix with 1 cup sugar, a little yeast and bottle.

-Submitted by: David Haberman
+Source: David Haberman